 العربية | বাংলা | 中文 | Français | Kreyòl Ayisyen | 한국어 | Русский | Español | اردو

-If your student is eligible for the G&T Program based on his or her score report, you can update your address when you submit an application.
+If your child is eligible based on their overall G&T score you will have an opportunity to update your address when you submit an application in April.

 Find your zoned elementary school and other schools in your district or borough.